nickjmiller/pytest-fixtures/README.md

 Will first check `"python.testing.pytestPath"` for pytest, then will fallback on `python -m pytest` with the selected interpreter.

+Optional extra command line arguments for pytest to discover fixtures

+`"pytest-fixtures.extraArgs"` is an arry of string.

 ## Requirements

 * Python